mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 - **Dynamic**: Yes

 This option disables the session command history.
-This way no history is stored and if a slave server fails, the router will not try to replace the failed slave.
+This way no history is stored and if a replica server fails, the router will not try to replace the failed replica.
 Disabling session command history will allow long-lived connections without causing a constant growth in the memory consumption.

 This parameter should only be used when either the memory footprint must be as